mattermost/mattermost-developer-documentation/site/content/contribute/redux/actions.md

     ```

 3. If you're adding a new action type, add or update existing reducers to handle the new action.
 More information about reducers is available [here](/contribute/redux/reducers).
 4. Add unit tests to make sure that the action has the intended effects on the store.
-These will be located in `test/actions`.
+Test location is adjacent to the file being tested.
+Example, for `src/actions/admin.js`, test is located at `src/actions/admin.test.js`.
+Add test file if necessary.
 More information on unit testing reducers is available below.

 ### Adding a new API Action